afanblue/refineryOMS/README.md

 There is also an assumption that whoever's doing this is conversant w/the above products and the languages used for this.
 The languages used are:

    -  Java - for the webapp, which is only used as a set of REST services for the React app to consume.
-Java is also used for the transfer, scada (pmc), and simulate programs.
+Java is also used for the transfer, scada (pmc), simulate, and watchdog programs.

    -  ECMAscript (JavaScript) - for the React-based UI.